shixiuhai/xiyan_mcp_server/README.md

 | url      | the endpoint of the service provider (e.g."https://api.openai.com/v1") | https://api-inference.modelscope.cn/v1/    | https://xiyan-stream.biz.aliyun.com/service/api/xiyan-sql | http://localhost:5090 |

 #### General LLMs
-if you want to use the general LLMs, e.g. gpt3.5, you can directly config like this:
+If you want to use the general LLMs, e.g. gpt3.5, you can directly config like this:
 ```yaml
 model:
   name: "gpt-3.5-turbo"